 For some, accepting the workers' comp settlement offered to them is the best option because it cuts down the time the injured worker has to wait to receive payment.
 If you accept any settlement, you won't have to wait for the hearing.
 Insurance companies may even open up negotiations if you are willing to approve their offer.
 For example, if there is a small chance that you'll need surgery in the future, you could be able to negotiate for a portion of the potential costs of the surgery in the hopes that you will never require the procedure.

 But, you can give up your rights to future medical treatment if you accept the settlement.
 You may not want to waive this right if you'll need expensive medications or additional surgeries and treatments related to your work injury in the future.

 There are no easy decisions.
 There are pros and cons to accepting or refusing a workers' compensation settlement.
 It is crucial that you understand the implications of your decision.
 Page Law can help.

 Even if you accept an offer, your case will not close without being approved by a workers' compensation judge.
 During an informal conference, the judge will review if the settlement is fair for you.
 However, since a judge might not know your medical history or future health requirements, leaving your future in the hands of a judge may be tricky.

 At Page Law, we understand the financial issues caused by a work-related injury can be stressful.
 Settling and moving on can be tempting, but our workers' compensation attorneys also understand that each claim is different and each person should carefully consider if settlement is best for them.

-Our workers' compensation lawyers will review your current medical condition, your future medical and rehabilitation needs, insurance company contact and the possibility of future health problems.
+Our Missouri workers' compensation lawyers will review your current medical condition, your future medical and rehabilitation needs, insurance company contact and the possibility of future health problems.
 We will fight for your rights and look out for you.
 Call us at 1(800) 227-2727 for a no-cost consultation and case evaluation.